Print

 Scale

-• 1 bunch swiss chard, stems removed, and roughly chopped
+• 1/2 bunch Swiss chard, stems removed, and roughly chopped (about 2 cups)

 • 1 clove garlic, minced